o-ran-sc/nonrtric-plt-sme/capifcore/README.md

    has already been replaced in "TS29222_CAPIF_Discover_Service_API".
 3. If it has not been replaced, add a replacement above the "<new_replacement>" tag by copying and adapting the two rows above the tag.

+### Security in CAPIF

+Security requirements that are applicable to all CAPIF entities includes provide authorization mechanism for service APIs from the 3rd party API providers and support a common security mechanism for all API implementations to provide confidentiality and integrity protection.

+In the current implementation Keycloak is being used as identity and access management (IAM) solution that provides authentication, authorization, and user management for applications and services.
+Keycloak provides robust authentication mechanisms, including username/password, two-factor authentication, and client certificate authentication that complies with CAPIF security requirements.

+A docker-compose file is included to start up keycloak.

 ## Build and test

 To generate mocks manually, run the following command: